 Turning your existing web app into a PWA

-There are many technical definitions on Progressive Web Applications out there, but in the simplest of terms, it’s a website that can be downloaded as an app straight from your browser.
-It gives you all the perks of building a regular website with the convenience of a mobile application.
+A Progressive Web App gives you all the perks of building a regular website with the convenience of native mobile apps.
 This also means that it allows your application to send notifications and work in offline mode on all supported devices, much like regular apps1.
 As long as your website is responsive, your app becomes available for all mobile users, which represent most of the online users today.

-There has been a lot of transition lately to using PWAs by companies like Twitter and AliExpress3.
 PWAs have their own advantages as a mobile app.
-The application is downloaded but not installed, so there’s no need to submit it to any Mobile Application Store.
+The key benefit is that the application is downloaded but not installed, so there’s no need to submit it to any Mobile Application Store.
 This makes them available to the user in a significantly faster manner, allowing the client to circumvent many bottlenecks in the lifecycle of the product, such as approval waits on updates3.

 These scripts, much like web workers, allow your browser to run asynchronous, event-based functionalities without interrupting or blocking your application, making extensive use of promises and running in a separate thread from the main4.
 These workers don’t have any access to the DOM directly, so they’re not able to use the browser’s local storage.
 For that reason, service workers use the Cache API.
 The cache storage is what allows you to save relevant files and data and emulate an offline mode.

-First you’ll need to set up a ‘.webmanifest’ file on your directory and add a link in your html to access your web manifest file, similar to what you do with your CSS style sheet, within the ‘head’ tag.
-The web manifest is a JSON object that will serve as a guide to your browser for the downloaded app.
+First you’ll need to set up a ‘.webmanifest’ file on your directory and add a link in your html to access your web app manifest file, similar to what you do with your CSS style sheet, within the ‘head’ tag.
+The web manifest is a JSON file that will serve as a guide to your browser for the downloaded app.
 It should contain basic information on your app like name, url, icons, etc;

 // manifest.webmanifest